The law that protects consumers in Victoria is the Australian Consumer Law and Fair Trading Act 2012.

 - using unacceptable verbal or physical behaviour.

-These requirements mean your website needs to:
+These requirements mean your website must display:

 - the total price of any goods and services you're selling

-Unfair market practices
+Fair market practices

 - unfair market practices